bbbHZhang/datacamp/inst/skeleton/chapter1.md

 --- type:NormalExercise xp:100 skills:1
 ## Create Courses for DataCamp

 This is the assignment.
 Here, you can explain statistical concepts or R functionality.
-Assignments are written in (R) Markdown.
+Assignments are written in Markdown.

 Use [Markdown](http://en.wikipedia.org/wiki/Markdown) for formatting your content.